NPC2team/NPC2-WRO2025/README.md

-In the second challenge, we combined the Pixy camera with ultrasound.
+In the second challenge, we combined the Pixy camera with the ultrasonic sensor.
 The Pixy camera's function would be to detect the red and green blocks.
 This would allow the car to move toward the blocks and then turn in the direction determined by the block's color.

 The ultrasound would have the same function as in Challenge 1: to look for an opening for the car to turn.